anaseto/goal/docs/Implementation.md

-If performance is not a concern, like for example for the APL-like bignum calculator [ivy](https://pkg.go.dev/robpike.io/ivy) (also written in Go!), it's possible to handle this more simply: all arrays are slices of type `[]Value` where `Value` is an interface, and operations are not vectorized, so array operations are deduced easily from operations on atoms.
+If performance is not a concern, like for example for the APL-like bignum calculator [ivy](https://pkg.go.dev/robpike.io/ivy) (also written in Go!), it's possible to handle this more simply: all arrays are slices of type `[]Value` where `Value` is an interface, and operations are not vectorized for specific types, so array operations are deduced easily from operations on atoms.

 In our case, some things were even a bit more verbose than they would have been in C, because in Go type conversions have to be explicit all the time, and